All-microwave manipulation of superconducting qubits with a fixed-frequency transmon coupler

 We first measure the CAS oscillation frequencies as a function of the drive amplitude $\Omega_d$.
 As shown in Fig.\,\ref{fig:calib_CAS}(a), for the blue CAS transition, we prepare the system in $\ket{010}$ and then apply a coupler drive with a given $\Omega_d$ and with various drive frequencies and pulse lengths.
 By fitting the resulting oscillations in the excited state population of Q$_2$~[Fig.\,\ref{fig:calib_CAS}(b)], we obtain the oscillation frequency $\Omega_b$, which is plotted with blue dots in Fig.\,\ref{fig:calib_CAS}(c) as a function of $\Omega_d$.
 Similarly, $\Omega_r$ for the red CAS transition is obtained.

 To check the validity of our theoretical model, we also plot in Fig.\,\ref{fig:calib_CAS}(c) the analytically obtained values from Eqs.\,\eqref{eq:gb} and~\eqref{eq:gr} and the numerical ones from Eqs.\,\eqref{eq:H} and~\eqref{eq:Hd}.
 For the blue CAS transition, our model is in good agreement with the experimental result.
 For the red CAS transition, the numerical calculation is also in good agreement with the experimental result, but the analytical model shows a deviation in the strong drive regime.
-This could be an off-resonant effect of the two-photon transition of the coupler and single-photon transitions between the first and second excited states near $\omega_r$.
+This could be an off-resonant effect of a single-photon transition ($\ket{110}\leftrightarrow\ket{201}$) and two-photon transitions ($\ket{000}\leftrightarrow\ket{002}$, $\ket{010}\leftrightarrow\ket{102}$) near $\omega_r$.
 The blue CAS oscillation frequency fits better as there are no near disturbing transitions on the higher frequency side of $\omega_c$ because of the negative anharmonicity of the transmon.
 This can be an advantage for relaxing the frequency crowding problem.